-Untreated hearing loss can have a major impact on your health, causing memory problems, depression, headaches, and more.
-Surprisingly, hearing loss often begins to occur at a much younger age than you may expect — many people begin to experience declines in hearing while in their 30s.
+If untreated, if can have a major impact on your health, causing memory problems, depression, headaches, and more.
+Surprisingly, it often begins to occur at a much younger age than you may expect — many people begin to experience declines in hearing while in their 30s.

 Types of Hearing Loss

-The two most common forms of hearing loss are age-related hearing loss and noise-induced hearing loss.
+The two most common forms are age-related and noise-induced.

 Some degree of hearing loss may be a normal part of aging.